Pengeszikra/rogmor/README.md

 ### character attributes

-    > `body` : It is physic of character including strength.
+  `body` : It is physic of character including strength.

-    > `reflex` : It is the reflex capability including first thinking and the reflex.
+  `reflex` : It is the reflex capability including first thinking and the reflex.

-    > `soul` : Spiritual harmony, logical thinking and wisdom.
+  `soul` : Spiritual harmony, logical thinking and wisdom.

-    > `aura` : This is the character social and communication.
+  `aura` : This is the character presence, social and impact to other.

-    > `stamina` : This is the stamina and Longevity. if value reduced to 0 then hero unable to do anything.
+  `stamina` : This is the stamina and Longevity. if value reduced to 0 then hero unable to do anything.

-    > `focus` : Hero  focus.
+  `focus` : Hero mind stability.
 If value reduce to 0 then hero is fall down.

-    > `morale` : This is the fossil energy very helpful at communication situation.
+  `morale` : This is the fossil energy very helpful at any social interaction.

 This program focus be refact to the nextjs I hope with that step I reach my goal to single typescript MMORPG focus be a reachable goal.